andrebianchessi/msc/thesis/chapters/05_results.md

-**many cases** in which the usage of Physics Informed Machine Learning Models in the Genetic Algorithm brought results as good as the Genetic Algorithm that performs numerical integration to evaluate the fitness of solutions; but in in a much smaller execution time.
+**many cases** in which the usage of Physics Informed Machine Learning Models in the Genetic Algorithm brought results as good as the Genetic Algorithm that performs numerical integration to evaluate the fitness of solutions; but in in a **much** smaller execution time.

-The results are not at all generalizable, but **they definitely show a great potential in using Physics Informed Machine Learning Models in conjunction with Genetic Algorithm for performance gains**.
+The results are not at all generalizable, but **they definitely show a great potential in using Physics Informed Machine Learning Models as solution-fitness estimators for performance gains**.